 - The traveller meets the other precautionary measures set by the airline company

-- The traveller has a quarantine plan, which includes where and how the mandatory 14-day quarantine in Canada takes place, how to travel from the airport of arrival in Canada to the quarantine facility and how the necessary groceries, services and medical care are provided at the quarantine facility
+- The traveller has a quarantine plan, which states where and how the mandatory 14-day quarantine in Canada takes place, how to travel from the airport of arrival in Canada to the quarantine facility and how the necessary groceries, services and medical care are provided at the quarantine facility.
+The first 3 days of quarantine must always take place at a hotel designated by the Canadian authorities.

 - At the passport check in Canada, the traveller must again provide the evidence which proves that they qualify for an exception to travel to Canada despite the travel ban